NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 Unlike traditional RPG systems, NCRPG does not standardize combat, progression, world settings, or game mechanics.

 Instead, NCRPG standardizes how humans and AI collaboratively cultivate narratives through interaction.

+The NCRPG Framework is intended to cultivate AI systems that support human well-being, mutual trust, and constructive societies through narrative interaction.

 ---